The Mole (American TV series) season 2: Episode 8

-Relative Disguise: Each player was informed that a loved one had been brought to their location, and that each of them were in a nearby courtyard.
+Relative Disguise: Each player was informed that a loved one had been brought to their location and that each of them was in a nearby courtyard.
 Players had 30 seconds to describe that loved one to another player; that player then had 2 minutes to survey the courtyard through a window and identify the loved one.
 Each correctly spotted person won $5000 for the pot, as well as the opportunity for that loved one to join the team for dinner that night.

-Relative Bungee: Each loved one made a video-recorded prediction as to whether or not their player would go through with a bungee jump.
+Relative Bungee: Each loved one made a video-recorded prediction as to whether their player would go through with a bungee jump.
 If the player's action matched the prediction, the group earned $10,000 and the two of them could remain together until that night's execution.
 If the prediction was incorrect, that player would have only five more minutes with his/her loved one until that person was sent off.

 During dinner in the evening, Heather's boyfriend Nathan proposed to her.
 However, the two broke up at some time following production.

 Episode 9

 Neutralizer: The last person to leave the breakfast table that morning was secretly chosen for this game.
 That player had to place a thumbprint sticker inside the journal of another player at some point during the afternoon.
-Doing so would neutralize that player, preventing him/her from earning any exemptions offered in that round.
-If the player failed to place the sticker, however, he would be neutralized instead.
+Doing so neutralized that player, preventing him/her from earning any exemptions offered in that round.
+If the player failed to place the sticker, however, he or she would be neutralized instead.

 Wine Stomp/Wine Wager: Two players volunteered as those who liked to drink wine.
 They had 90 minutes to make five bottles of wine the old-fashioned way: by stomping on the grapes and squeezing the juice into the bottle.
-Each player worked in 15-minute shifts, while one stomped, the other was given the chance to sample the vineyard's wares.
+Each player worked in 15-minute shifts.
+While one stomped, the other was given the chance to sample the vineyard's wares.
 Afterwards, the players had a chance to wager $5,000 each by pouring three glasses of wine and carrying them on a tray to a nearby table.
 (Naturally, both players were quite inebriated by this point and failed miserably.)
 They were then given a chance to redeem themselves by convincing the other players to drink one bottle of their "foot wine".
 However, they were not allowed to tell them that doing so would recover the money they had lost.
 During the game, Anderson partook in several glasses of wine, becoming somewhat inebriated himself, and offered considerable ridicule to the players and their wine smelling like feet.